 Gated Content: For this, you’ll need a crack content team and a CMS that can handle downloadables, but with that, you’re set!

-Implement Pop-Ups: An eCommerce website staple, with good reason!
+Implement Pop-Ups: An eCommerce WordPress website staple, with good reason!
 If you choose to implement pop-ups, be mindful of where you place them in the customer journey and tailor your offer to ensure your users feel they’re getting value.

 Offer Free Tools: The most resource-intensive option, but, executed properly, the one with potentially the highest returns in the number of leads and brand awareness.
 Having a genuinely good and useful free tool will have industry practitioners returning to your site over and over and over (and recommending it to their friends!)